itemis/tflite-esp-template/README.md

 Third, model design and training.
 Training is done using Google’s TensorFlow framework.
 Fourth, the model must be converted from TensorFlow to Tensorflow Lite and then to a C or C++ compatible format.
 Lastly, we deploy the model onto a microcontroller to compute predictions.

+# Requirements

+## Python, model creation

+**Python**

+Install Python.
+Version 3.10 is tested.

+Install packages

+    pip install -r requirements.txt

+## Embedded C/C++, embedded model deployment

+**Espressif IDF**

+Version 1.4 is tested.
+Install via VSCode > Extensions > ESP-IDF > Express installation with all defaults.
+At the end of the installation a command is shown.
+This command should be executed to grant complete permissions.

+**Libraries**

+Next, download dependencies for the embedded system.

+    chmod +x scripts/update_components.sh
+    .scripts/update_components.sh

+## Respect the pipeline requirements

+1. Data must be present in order to start training.
+2. Preprocessing may be necessary.
+3. A model must be trained and stored.
+4. The model must be converted to a C array and included in the embedded code.
+5. You cannot run your project on an MCU before completing above steps.

+# Running

+## Python environment

+Execute Jupyter files via GUI.

+## Embedded environment

+See [ESP documentation](https://docs.espressif.com/projects/esp-idf/en/v4.1/get-started/index.html) for an initial setup of the embedded environment.
+Afterwards, feel free to use this shorthand.

+    get_idf && idf.py build && idf.py -p /dev/ttyUSB0 flash monitor

 # Architecture

 The architecture of this repository is designed to be simple and self explanatory.